Looking for things to do and places to visit in Bali? Here are seven that you can’t miss!!

 I wasn’t particularly impressed with the resort entrance but everything changed when I saw the pool.
 The view from the staircase is just surreal, and you can’t believe that there is an infinity pool in the middle of the jungle.

-For an entrance fee, visitors can also enjoy the facilites: pool, bar, shower, bathroom, lounging area, children’s pool, and use of a towel if they wish to swim.
+For an entrance fee, visitors can also enjoy the facilities: pool, bar, shower, bathroom, lounging area, children’s pool, and use of a towel if they wish to swim.

 Reservations are highly recommended, and drinks and dishes are reasonably priced.